joonasy/rebirth/docs/css/naming-conventions.md

 </a>
 ```

-Chainable modifiers may also extend variations.
+Chainable modifiers may also extend main modifiers.

 ```css
 .Button--primary {